kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

       hostDir: "/mnt/ssds"
       mountDir: "/local-ssds"
     local-dynamic:
-      storageBackend: "lvm"
+      lvm:
         volumeGroup: "volumeGroup1"
 ```

 A StorageManager instance is responsible for:

-1. Monit available capacity for provisioning, and update the capacity in StorageClass if
+1. Monitor available capacity for provisioning, and update the capacity in StorageClass if
 there is a change.
-2. Provide the ability to create volumes, detailed in the volume creation section.
+2. Implement interface `CreateLocalVolume(*v1.PersistentVolumeClaim) *v1.PersistentVolume`
+to create PVs and the local volumes behind them.
 3. Implement interface `DeleteLocalVolume(string) error` to clean up the local volume behind a PV.

 ##### Reconcile Capacity